JdeRobot/traffic-monitor/README.md

 As part of this work we created a database with more than 100 traffic videos.
 This dataset is available for [download](http://jderobot.org/store/trafficmonitor-dataset/) for acaedmic non-comercial use.
 Video's naming uses the following syntax: **video-#id-[o|i]-#lanes.ext** where o/i stands for outgoing and ingoing videos.
-Stats of the different videos ara available on the [excel sheet](traffic-monitor-video-database.xlsx).
+Stats of the different videos ara available in the [excel sheet](doc/traffic-monitor-video-database.xlsx).
 If you find this dataset useful please consider citing the traffic-monitor [paper](#related-papers).

 ### 6 License